Extended Affinity Propagation: Global Discovery and Local Insights: Extended Affinity Propagation (EAP)

-$I(.)$ constraint in AP forces one representative for each data point.
-To allow each data point to connect to possibly multiple local exemplars and hence form boundary connections between local exemplars we modify $I(.)$ as follows
+The $g_i(.)$ constraint in AP aim to enforce that $x_i$ chooses only one exemplar.
+Combined with this, the decision process described in Sec.~\ref{subsec:APAPdecision} forces globular clusters.
+For better global structure discovery EAP allows each data point to connect to possibly multiple local exemplars and hence form boundary connections between local exemplars.
+This is achieved by modifying $g_i(\cdot)$ as follows:

 where